20 Vibrant Spring Flowers That Welcome Warmer Weather

 Lily-of-the-Valley

 Lily-of-the-valley (Convallaria majalis) is hardy in zones 3 through 7.
 The delicate white flowers produce a fragrant, sweet aroma synonymous with spring.
-Fresh clippings of the petite, bell shaped flowers are perfect for small, sweetly scented bedside bouquets.
+Fresh clippings of the petite, bell-shaped flowers are perfect for small, sweetly scented bedside bouquets.
 The plants thrive in partial shade and can be an aggressive ground cover.

 Wisteria

+With silvery violet drooping clusters of flowers that hang from a climbing vine, wisteria is a totally romantic spring flower.
 Wisteria (Wisteria sinesis) is hardy in zones 3 through 9.
-This vigorously blooming Asian vine produces showy, cascading flower clusters perfect for providing floral drapery and camouflage over outdoor trellises, covered porches and pergola.
-Use caution with wisteria, it is toxic to dogs, cats and horses and must be regularly pruned to keep it under control.
+This vigorously blooming Asian vine produces showy, cascading flower clusters perfect for providing floral drapery and camouflage over outdoor trellises, covered porches, and pergolas.

 Rhododendron

 Rhododendrons (Rhododendron ferrugineum) are hardy in zones 4 through 9.
 Like azaleas, rhododendrons are regarded as one of the best flowering evergreen plants for temperate landscapes.
-Rhododendrons are characterized by large, shiny, leathery evergreen leaves and clusters of large pink, white or purplish flowers that bloom from spring to early summer.
-The shrubs need to be watered if rainfall is less than 1 inch per week and they grow to a variety of sizes, from one or two feet to over 20 feet tall.
+Rhododendrons are characterized by large, shiny, leathery evergreen leaves and clusters of large pink, white, or purplish flowers that bloom from spring to early summer.
+The shrubs need to be watered if rainfall is less than 1 inch per week, and they grow to a variety of sizes, from one or two feet to over 20 feet tall.

 Sweet Pea